CartoDB/dataservices-api/doc/quota_information.md

 #### Example

 Suppose you want to geocode a whole table.
-In order to check that you have enough quota, and avoid a "quota exhausted" exceptio, first find out how many records you need to geocode:
+In order to check that you have enough quota, and avoid a "quota exhausted" exception, first find out how many records you need to geocode:

 ```sql
 SELECT COUNT(*) FROM {tablename} WHERE {street_name_column} IS NOT NULL;